intel/xpumanager/doc/CLI_user_guide.md

   -f,--file                   The file (a tar.gz) to archive all the debug logs
 ```

 Collect the GPU log files.
+If the filename is specified with the relative filepath, the log file is generated under the XPU Manager daemon working folder (under "/" by default).
+You may use the absolute filepath for easy to find.
 ```
 xpumcli log -f 1217.tar.gz
 Done